 Board of Directors

 The Larkspur Fire Protection District is governed by a publicly elected Board of Directors.
 The board of five members, each elected to four-year terms.
-Board meetings are conducted on the second Thursday evening, each month, at 6:00 p.m.
+Board meetings are conducted on the second Wednesday evening, each month, at 6:00 p.m.
 Meetings are held at Larkspur Fire Station 161, at 9414 S. Spruce Mountain Road, unless special notice is given.
+The meeting will also be available electronically through Zoom.
+Members of the public may attend in person or may contact Patti Nygaard at 303.681.3284 up to one hour before the start of the meeting for instructions on joining through Zoom.

-Meeting notices are posted on the website.
+Meeting notices are posted at the main entrance at Station 161 located at 9414 S. Spruce Mountain Road, Larkspur.
 All meetings are open to the public.

 District elections are normally held in the month of May during odd numbered years.
 You can register to vote and find out more information about elections at the Colorado Secretary of State website.